Parents Need to Know

 - Any undiagnosed rash accompanied by fever or weeping lesions.

-- Any untreated or suspected cases of conjunctivitis (with discharge).
+- Any untreated or suspected cases of conjunctivitis (with thick white or yellow discharge).

 - Any cases of untreated Impetigo or scabies